-Our staff along with our new payroll system from GMS are some of the hardest working people we have from the start of the project to the last ones on site.
+Our staff along with our new payroll system from Paycor are some of the hardest working people we have from the start of the project to the last ones on site.
 Our Office Managers and timekeepers are some of the best in the business at receiving and inputing all of the necessary data into our client's cost management programs.

 MIST has received authorization to perform field repairs and alterations for boilers and pressure vessels to the National Board Inspection Code (NBIC) 'R' Stamp.
 All welding procedures and welder perfomance qualifications are to ASME Code Section IX.